I hate my job and want to quit. Do I have any legal options to mitigate the risk of quitting?

 We would talk about how much time you're looking to create and what you're thinking you might do next.
 We would try to put together a plan addressing all the variables.

-If this is you and you want to talk through your situation, contact me.
-In the meantime, here is some brilliant advice on how to explain to a prospective employer why you left a "soul-sucking, toxic workplace."
+In the meantime, here is some great advice on how to explain to a prospective employer why you left a "soul-sucking, toxic workplace."

 Interviewer: So, I see you were working at Acme Explosives until a few weeks ago.
 You’ve left that job?